Kong/kubernetes-ingress-controller/deploy/gke.md

 Now, access to dummy.dummy.com should display some informations.

-6. Expose the ADMIN API
+#### Bonus: Expose the Kong admin API

-If you want to expose the admin API, you must configure kong correctly via `KONG_ADMIN_LISTEN` and add an ingress:
+If you want to expose the Kong admin API, you must configure Kong correctly via `KONG_ADMIN_LISTEN` and add an Ingress:

 ```
 echo -n "